Uncle Morty’s Halloween Journey

 by Mortimer R. Wolcott

-The train is on time, always, always on time, occupying as it does only one moment on this timeline.
-Here it comes now, chugging through the underground tunnel, heavy gray steam rising from its stack.
-It burns discarded dreams, so it will never run short of fuel.
-After rising from the train, the smoke falls heavily and fills this subterranean tunnel until it’s thick with the smoke of sadness and confusion.
-I am surrounded by newly disembodied souls.
-The lately departed will have little to no memory at all of this train station.
-They crowd around me staring blankly as conductors walk through the crowds, demanding that they go through pockets and bags for tickets so they can be placed on the correct train.
+They crowd around me staring blankly as conductors walk through the melee, demanding that passengers go through pockets and bags for tickets so they can be helped onto the correct train.
 One tall, elderly man readily pulls a gold ticket from his pocket.
 The conductor smiles, pats him on the back, and sends him to a bench to wait for the M train.
 Just in front of me, I see a confused young woman, who looks as if she’s dressed for work, clutching her open purse against her, digging frantically for a ticket.
-A very tall man in khaki, with tortoise shell glasses, comes to her and asks if he can help.
-I recognize him as Brian, the manager of Hell.
 When I catch her eye, I see the vacant look that the young have when death comes as a surprise.
 She will remember very little of this experience.
 But I am used to the air of confusion.
 In my current state, I find shuffling off the mortal world invigorating.
 It fills me with nostalgia for the silver moonlight and mists of my home country.
 Perhaps it will be raining in celebration of my homecoming when I arrive.

 I ease into the red velvet seats and close my eyes, waiting for the movement of the train.
 Homecoming.
 I don’t open my eyes again until I feel my bones rattle with an abrupt jerk forward.
-I look out at the sea of confusion in the station.
-Brian is walking with the young woman towards the ticket counter.
-Has she lost her ticket?
-That would be a confoundedly odd thing to happen, but I can’t dwell on it, nor on the sea of faces that clicks past as we build up speed.
-Some sad, some exalted, many confused, a few sharp and lively.
-All pass in a blur of passion that spins itself into a single entity.
+I look out at the sea of confusion in the station as the train passes into the night.

-A flock of bats glides and swoops, peppering the silver moon with tiny moving shadows.
+A flock of bats glides and swoops, peppering the silver moon with shadows.
 Now as the rock walls give way to stone and iron fences, the tattered clouds gather themselves into pillowy heaps.
 I am satisfied that a hard rain will fall soon, and I am not disappointed.
 It begins almost as soon as I disembark the train.
-I walk through curtains of water that spill from the edges of my black umbrella, stopping at the first apothecary shop I see on the cobbled lane that leads into the city to purchase Raven tea, made with cranberries, blood orange, and dream remnants.
-The heavy rain only leads me to anticipate the pleasurable heat of my tea when I arrive home.
-Though my poor old bones are soaked, it will give me all the more gratification when I light the blue flame in the fireplace and heat the black iron kettle, and the spurious half-real food of the Netherworld.
+I walk through curtains of water that spill from the edges of my black umbrella, stopping at the first apothecary shop I see on the cobbled lane that leads into the city to purchase Raven tea, made with cranberries, blood orange, and the remnants of dreams.
+The heavier the rain, the more pleasurable my tea when I arrive home.
+Though my poor old bones are soaked, they will be gratified with the blue flame in the fireplace, the black iron kettle, and the spurious half-real food of the Netherworld.

 Ah!
 There it is!
-My beautiful home, water pouring off its pointed roofline.
-As I walk through the iron gate next to the bed of wild wormwood, I see one of my faithful friends has closed the windows and as I approach I can see the water rippling across the diamond panes.
-Before I reach the wide porch, gingerbread painted gray and black, now peeling and fading to charming dilapidation, the clouds divide once again into tatters and the rain slows, though the drops that continue are fat and heavy.
-The moon peers out with a sleepy eye and transforms everything liquid into silver.
-Where the rainwater runs down, the house is suddenly outlined in phosphorescent moonlight.
+My beautiful home, water pouring off the gabled roofline.
+As I walk through the iron gate next to the bed of wild wormwood, I see one of my faithful friends has closed the windows and as I approach I can see ripples of water dimpling the diamond panes.
+Before I reach the wide porch, gingerbread painted gray and black, now peeling and fading to charming dilapidation, the clouds divide once again into tatters and the rain slows, though heavy round drops still fall.
+The sleepy eyed moon transforms everything liquid into shimmering silver.
+The house is suddenly outlined in phosphorescence.
 I pause to take in the sight and then slowly turn the skeleton key, shivering with delight.

 When I enter the long dark foyer, I light a candle.
 Ah!
 There’s the talking boar’s head.
-Here is the magic mirror, fish-eyed so as to see everything real and all that’s not yet real on the edges of perception.
+Here is the magic mirror, fish-eyed so as to see all that's real and all that’s not yet real on the edges of perception.
 On the dead white marble and iron table by the door, I see a box beautifully wrapped in scarlet and silver tissue.
 A homecoming gift!
-When I open it, I see Ligeia’s famous batwing cookies, delicately shaped and flavored.
+When I open it, I see Ligeia’s famous batwing cookies, delicately shaped and spiced with nightmares.
 Her constant endeavors to remain embodied must have failed again, but that’s her loss and my gain.
 Her cookies are heavenly.
 I remove my wraps, settle into my dressing gown and make my tea, which I have in the library.
 My books line the shelf like old friends.
 There’s The Metaphysics of Nonsense.
 There’s The Black Cat’s Guide to the Spirit World.
 I run my bony fingers along the spines and light my lantern.
 I must decide what to read as I take my tea.
 Aha!
 There’s no surer way to summon my friend Edgar, than by settling in with one of his tales.
 I choose the one about Ligeia in honor of the cookies.
 If only this night could last forever!

 But tomorrow I must return to land of the sun, the land of bustle, and movement, where thoughts are clogged by the harsh realities of living in the flesh.
 Not mine of course, but I shall have none but the living to speak with in that hard place.
 Ah well, perhaps soon my penance will be done and I will be allowed to return to this home for good.
-I will plant my garden full of herbs and moonlight lilies and bat flowers.
-Perhaps I’ll take in a black cat or an owl - familiars too wander into the Netherworld.
-Tonight, I will dream of the possibilities and have, as you living say, a Happy Halloween.
+I will plant my garden full of bitter herbs and moonlight lilies and bat flowers.
+Perhaps I’ll take in a stray black cat or an owl - familiars too wander into the Netherworld.
+Tonight, I will dream of the possibilities and have, as the living say, a Happy Halloween.

 Mortimer Richard Wolcott is, quite frankly, not very forthcoming with his bio.
 We're not even sure if that's his real name.
 His work during his previous embodiments is not something he'll willingly share.
 He also won't explain why he's currently assigned to the world of the living.
 His deathography only somewhat clear from the point at which he showed up at Sacred Chickens Farm for a Halloween Party and never left.
 He is occasionally pressed into service to help write the blog and you can search the archives here for his wisdom.
 He enjoys hanging out with cats, the occasional cocktail, and dispensing sarcastic remarks to the living.